mbrandonw/mbrandonw.github.io/_drafts/natural-numbers.markdown

 }
 ```

-However, this does not compile.
-Swift does not currently allow recursive enums.
-We can get around this by replacing the recursive `Nat` reference with an autoclosure:
+Unfortunately, this does not compile in Swift due to a bug in the compiler in which it cannot determine the memory layout of this enum.
+We can get around this bug by wrapping the associated value of `Succ` in an autoclosure:

 ```swift
 enum Nat {